-• The TOEFL (Test of English as a Foreign Language) exam is required of all international students and must be taken before acceptance to the university is granted.
-NOTE: You can be exempt from taking the TOEFL if you have completed at least 4 years of full-time study at a secondary or post-secondary level in which English was the language of instruction, and can provide a letter from the institution stating English is the primary language of instruction.
-If this is the case, then you must submit the SAT or ACT instead, unless you are a college transfer with greater than 24 academic solid semester units completed.
+The TOEFL (Test of English as a Foreign Language) exam is required of all international students and must be taken before acceptance to the university is granted.
+NOTE: Student can be exempt from taking the TOEFL if they have completed at least 4 years of full-time study at a secondary or post-secondary level in which English was the language of instruction, and can provide a letter from the institution stating English is the primary language of instruction.
+If this is the case, then the student must submit either the SAT or ACT instead, unless they are a college transfer with greater than 24 academic solid semester units completed.
+See the requirements for the SAT and ACT below.

-On the TOEFL exam the minimum score requirement is a 500 on the paper-based test, a 173 on the computer-based test or a 61 on the internet based test (iBT).
+On the TOEFL exam the minimum score requirement is a 500 on the paper-based test or a 61 on the internet based test (iBT).
 General information inquiries about the TOEFL test can be forwarded to:

+TOEFL Service

-TOEFL Service Educational Testing Service P.O.
-Box 6151 Princeton, NJ 08541-6151, USA website: http://www.toefl.org
+Educational Testing Service

+P.O.
+Box 6151

+Princeton, NJ 08541-6151, USA